Skip to content

 A crime requires both guilty “knowledge” and “intention” to do the prohibited act.

-Knowledge is prerequisite; but not enough
+Knowledge required; but not enough

 Prerequisite: Where the prohibited act is possession of an item, the person cannot be guilty where she did not know.
 If she didn’t know the item was there, or what it was, then she could not “criminally possess” it.
-Now, knowledge is a low-level of intent.
-But this is a minimum threshold; required, but alone not enough to prove criminal intent.
+The Minnesota Supreme Court holds that the State has to prove knowledge of possession of a pistol as an element of crimes of possession of a pistol.
+State v.
+Ndikum, 815 NW 2d 816 (Minn.
+Supreme Court 2012).

+Now, knowledge is a threshold requirement, but alone is not enough to prove criminal intent.
 So even if she has knowledge about an object, that’s not enough.
 She must also have “dominion and control” of that object, to be in constructive possession.

 Compare Minnesota’s current “Negligent Storage of a Firearm” criminal statute, Minn.
 Stat §609.666, with Minnesota’s Prohibited Person in Possession of a Firearm crime.
 The criminal intent in the negligent storage crime is “negligent storage of a loaded firearm” + “child access.”
 We can describe that as a type of gross negligence level of criminal intent.
+For more see our page: Negligent Storage of a Firearm + Child Access.

 But the “Prohibited Person in Possession” crime has an even lower level of intent “knowing possession” + “ineligible person.”
 Every criminal statute must have some level of criminal intent.
 But we have different levels of criminal intent in our statutes.

 In criminal firearm possession cases, a different kind of identity can also be a key issue.
 This is the identity of the contraband.
 And in a gun crime case, sometimes the identity of the firearm can be critical.
-So, did the person “possess a stolen firearm?
-Was it a firearm at all?
-Or just a BB gun, or air “gun?”
-And did the defendant knowingly possess, or know what it was?
-Evidence of the identity of the contraband would be part of the act or intent elements of the criminal statute.

 Privately Made Firearm Possession